BAFurtado/PS3/README.md

 We recommend using conda  and creating an environment that includes all libraries simultaneously.

-First create an environment and install Shapely and GDAL as such:

-`conda create --name ps3 python=3.9`

-Activate the environmnet

-`conda activate ps3`

-Then add Shapely from conda-forge channel
- `conda install fiona geopandas shapely gdal -c conda-forge`

-Then the other packages
+You do not need to inform the python version.
+Let the configuration of current libraries requirements decide.

+The line below set on `python 3.11` on August 18, 2023

-`conda install pandas ynumba descartes scipy seaborn pyproj matplotlib six cycler statsmodels joblib scikit-learn flask flask-wtf psutil -c conda-forge`
+`conda create -n ps3 -c conda-forge fiona geopandas shapely gdal pandas numba descartes scipy seaborn pyproj matplotlib six cycler statsmodels joblib scikit-learn flask flask-wtf psutil`

 Finally, also add numpy_financial
 `pip install numpy_financial`